There is a lot to see and do at Buckingham Palace, so please allow enough time to make the most of your visit. We suggest between 2 and 2½ hours.

 You are advised to wear comfortable shoes, as the visitor route includes a half-mile walk through the left hand side of the garden to the exit.
 Alternative arrangements can be made for visitors with disabilities on request.

-You can visit the State Rooms at your leisure using the complimentary audio tour, which lasts approximately 1 hour.
+You can visit the State Rooms at your leisure using the complimentary multimedia guide, which lasts approximately 1 hour.

 For safety and security reasons, a one-way system operates along the visitor route.

 On arrival, you and your belongings will be subject to airport-style security checks.
 Please try to bring as little as possible with you as it will help you to get through security screening more quickly.

 Some items, such as large items of baggage, backpacks, pushchairs, pen-knives and scissors will have to be checked in and reclaimed at the end of the visit.
 Please find the full list here.